CS2103AUG2016-T17-C1/addressbook-level4/docs/UserGuide.md

 > Help is also shown if you enter an incorrect command e.g. `abcd`
 <<<<<<< HEAD

-#### Adding a task: `add`
-Adds a task to the to-do-list without setting deadlines for it<br>
-Format: `add complete cs2103 homework`

-> tasks can have any number of tags (including 0)

-Examples:
-* `add complete cs2103 homework deadline/171016-2100` <br> add a task to complete a cs2103 homework and the deadline for it is 17 Oct 2016 9pm
-* `add meet up with yufan starttime/181016-1400 endtime/181016-1500 venue/royals bistro`<br> add a task to meet a guy named yufan that starts on 18 oct 2016, from 2pm to 3pm

 #### Listing all tasks : `list`
 Shows a list of all tasks in the to do list.<br>